 College of San Mateo is considered a non-public forum, except for those areas that are generally available for use by students or the community, which are limited public forums.
 Use of the limited public forums shall be regulated by the following procedures regarding time, place and manner of speech found in the College Policies section of the catalog.

-Individuals or groups wishing to make use of College space for making retail products or services available are subject to the On-Campus Vendor Policy, available through the Office of Student Life.
+Individuals or groups wishing to make use of College space for making retail products or services available are subject to the On-Campus Vendor Policy, available through the Center for Student Life & Leadership Development.

 The College is not a public forum, except for designated areas generally available to students and the community as follows:

 - The areas generally available to students and the community are limited public forums.
 The College reserves the right to revoke that designation for areas when they are no longer generally open to students and the community and apply a non-public forum designation.

 - The College reserves the right to designate areas as not a public forum as necessary to prevent the substantial disruption of the orderly operation of the College.
 Areas of the college that are not public forums include, but are not limited to, instructional and administrative buildings and outdoor instruction areas.

 - Persons using areas generally available to students and the community and/or distributing material in the areas generally available to students and the community shall not impede the progress and/or the ingress or egress of passersby, shall not block entrances and exits to campus buildings, nor shall they harass passersby or force passersby to take material.